Diazepam belongs to a group of medicines called benzodiazepines.

 You may need to keep taking diazepam during pregnancy as it's important for you to remain well.

-Your doctor can explain the risks and the benefits of taking diazepam, and will help you choose the best treatment for you and your baby.
+If you become pregnant while taking diazepam, speak to your doctor.
+They can explain the risks and the benefits of taking diazepam, and will help you choose the best treatment for you and your baby.

 Diazepam and breastfeeding